-This section examines physics simulation's performance demand by evaluating single-core performance, the per phase working set, and the limits of coarse-grain (CG) parallelism.
+This section examines the performance demands of physics simulation by evaluating single-core performance, the per phase working set, and the limits of coarse-grain (CG) parallelism.

-Figure 2(a) shows the total execution time, broken down into per phase contributions, of one frame for single-threaded benchmarks running on a 2GHz single-core desktop-class processor with a 1MB L2 cache.
+Figure 2(a) shows the total execution time of one frame for single-threaded benchmarks running on a 2GHz single-core desktop-class processor with a 1MB L2 cache.
 The distribution of execution times shows good complexity scaling ranging from Periodic to Mix.
-Only two benchmarks, Periodic and Ragdoll satisfies the 30 FPS requirement.
-The most complicated benchmark Mix requires over an order of magnitude performance improvement to reach 30 FPS.
+Only two benchmarks, Periodic and Ragdoll can be completed within a frame's worth of time and the most complicated benchmark Mix requires over an order of magnitude performance improvement to reach 30 FPS.
+Execution time is broken down into contributions by the phases described in section 3.